goetmar/50projects/README.md

 # 50 Projects In 50 Days

-This is a collection of 50+ mini web projects using HTML, CSS & JavaScript which did as part of a course by Brad Traversy.
+This is a collection of 50+ mini web projects using HTML, CSS & JavaScript which I did as part of a course by Brad Traversy.
 As this is my implementation of the course, there are changes made to the original contents.

 You can find the course here: